 To activate the File Nesting in rider simply click the cog icon in the top right hand side of your project explorer tab

 Which will enable you to define your own custom File Nesting settings which as I have highlighted I have started doing.
-Typically what I tend to do is create a File nesting rule for all the HTTP Verbs used in REST API’s
+Typically what I tend to do is create a File nesting rule for Vertical Slice Architecture

 This is because REST APIs enable you to develop any kind of web application having all possible CRUD (create, retrieve, update, delete) operations.
 REST guidelines suggest using a specific HTTP method on a particular type of call made to the server .

-For my Get usually use the following rule.
+For my .cs usually add the following rule.